google/deepvariant/docs/deepvariant-training-case-study.md

 ```

 In my run, this showed that the model checkpoint that performs the best on the
-validation set was `${TRAINING_DIR}/model.ckpt-50000`.
+validation set was `${TRAINING_DIR}/model.ckpt-30195`.

-This indicates that the accuracy on tuning set might continue to improve if we
-train beyond 50,000 steps.

-But for now, let's use this model to do the final evaluation on the test set and
+Let's use this model to do the final evaluation on the test set and see how we
-see how we do.
+do.
 We can use the one-step command to call:

 ```
-sudo nvidia-docker run \
+sudo docker run --gpus 1 \
   -v /home/${USER}:/home/${USER} \
   google/deepvariant:"${BIN_VERSION}-gpu" \
   /opt/deepvariant/bin/run_deepvariant \
   --model_type WGS \
-  --customized_model "${TRAINING_DIR}/model.ckpt-50000" \
+  --customized_model "${TRAINING_DIR}/model.ckpt-30195" \
   --ref "${REF}" \
   --reads "${BAM_CHR20}" \
   --regions "chr20" \